eterevsky/kolmogorov/README.md

 Kolmogorov complexity is the amount of information in a given object, measured as the length of a minimal program that could generate it.
 This project aims to compute the Kolmogorov complexity of numbers and sequences by generating them with BrainFuck programs, Turing machines and SKI calculus.

-## Generation methods
+## Generation methods: binary representation

-We are going to generate non-negative integer numbers, or equivalently bit strings.
+We are going to generate non-negative integer numbers in their binary representation.
 Several methods are used.

 ### Binary BrainFuck

 BrainFuck program working on a binary tape. + and - are equivalent. `.` operation outputs the current bit. `,` operation is not permitted.
 The output bit string is interpreted as a number with the lower magnitude digits first (otherwise the number would always have to start with a 1).

-### Arbitrary precision BrainFuck

-BrainFuck program operating on a tape of arbitrary precision integers.
-Input/output operations are not permitted.
-The output of the program is the number in the cell 0 after the program has finished.
-Unlike other options, the output in this mode can be negative.

 ### Turing machine